pourhadi/OpenKickFlip/README.md

 # OpenKickFlip SDK for iOS

+(WARNING.
+AUDIO STREAMING HAS BEEN DISABLED FOR MY OWN PURPOSES.)

 This is a fork from the original [Kickflip](http://kickflip.io) opensource project and commercial platform.

 OpenKickFlip taks the best of the awesome Kickflip and allows you to directly upload the streaming to your own s3 bucket.